boldcompass/roundrobinscheduler/README.md

 Round Robin Scheduler
 ====================
-This scheduler was created by [Some Techie](http://www.sometechie.com) as a donation to the [Berean Baptist Church](http://berean-baptist.org) Youth Group to fulfill the unique scheduling requirements for the church's annual 3-on-3 basketball tournament.
+This scheduler was created by [Bold Compass](http://www.boldcompass.com) as a donation to the [Berean Baptist Church](http://berean-baptist.org) Youth Group to fulfill the unique scheduling requirements for the church's annual 3-on-3 basketball tournament.

 ## Quick start
-[Download the installer](https://sometechie.github.io/roundrobinscheduler/downloads/setup.exe).
+[Download the installer](https://boldcompass.github.io/roundrobinscheduler/downloads/setup.exe).
 The Round Robin Scheduler is installed using Click Once.

 ## Features
 * Simultaneous round robin tournaments for up to three divisions